pivotal/blog/content/post/ntp-costs-500.md

 was overwhelmed and dropped packets, AWS (or GCE) stepped in and limited outbound NTP traffic.
 We haven't run the numbers.

+## <a name="join">1.5 Join the Pool</a>

+We encourage those with NTP servers with static IPs to join the pool; the experience has been personally rewarding and professionally enriching (how many can claim to operate a service with thousands of requests per second?).

+We also lay out a cautionary tale: when joining, keep an eye to costs, especially bandwidth.
+Opting for a lower connection speed initially (e.g.
+10Mbps), and ratcheting it up over time may be a prudent course of action.

 ## <a name="side_topics">2.
 Side Topics</a>

 ### <a name="google_ntp">2.0 The Cavalry is Coming: Google's Public NTP Servers</a>